Someone well-meaning recently suggested that I should not see myself as disabled.

 How I am disabled.
 Why I am disabled.
 And I was explaining this to someone who has known me for more than a decade.

-But that person has not been through the mental processes I have had to go through to arrive at where I am.
+had to go through to arrive at where I am.
 And some days, I still haven’t really arrived.

 I have been disabled for three years, but simply couldn’t acknowledge it for a long time.